 Users can refund a transaction in-full or in-part from within the app.

 Because this processor and Quickbooks are both owned by Intuit, your mobile transactions can be synced and managed within the Quickbooks accounting software.
 This integration is a huge plus that could save a lot of headache down the road.

 GoPayment also processes transactions instantly, although their refund function may require you to leaving the app and go online (more on this below).
-If you plan on processing a large volume of donations through your mobile processor, the lower-rate/monthly fee plan could save you money.
+If you plan on processing a large volume of donations through your mobile payment processor, the lower-rate/monthly fee plan could save you money.

 GoPayment offers a choice of two plans.
 The first works similarly to its competitors: a 2.75% fee for swiped cards and 3.75% for a keyed-in card.
 The other option is to pay a monthly fee of $12.95 and the transaction fees are reduced to 1.75 and 2.75 percent, respectively.